UnitedHealth tops earnings estimates, raises forecast

-(Reuters) - UnitedHealth Group Inc posted a second-quarter profit that beat Wall Street estimates as it added more members to its health plans, and the company raised its full-year earnings forecast.
+(Reuters) - UnitedHealth Group Inc beat analysts’ expectations for second-quarter profit on Tuesday and raised its full-year earnings forecast as tens of thousands of retirees joined its health insurance plans.

+The largest U.S. health insurer added 2.2 million people and its Medicare Advantage plans, an important business for insurers that service retirees, brought in $2.1 billion more in sales and added 450,000 members from a year earlier.

-The largest U.S. health insurer, which added 2.2 million consumers in the quarter, said it now expects adjusted earnings of $12.50 to $12.75 per share in the year, compared with its previous forecast of $12.40 to $12.65.
+The industry bellwether now expects adjusted earnings per share of $12.50 to $12.75 in the year, compared with its previous forecast of $12.40 to $12.65, a range that some analysts called “conservative” in the face of strong performance in the sector.

 The company’s medical care ratio, or the percentage of premiums paid out for medical services, improved to 81.9 percent in the quarter, compared with 82.2 percent last year.

-Excluding items, the company earned $3.14 per share, ahead of the average analyst estimate of $3.04, according to Thomson Reuters I/B/E/S.
+Excluding items, the company earned $3.14 per share, above the average analyst estimate of $3.04, according to Thomson Reuters I/B/E/S.

 Total revenue rose 12 percent to $56.09 billion, in line with analysts’ estimates.